xuankimtran/docs-1/pages/katalon-studio/docs/configure-keyboard-shortcuts.md

     > **Notes**:
     >
-    > To avoid conflicts with keyboard shortcuts, verify that the configured command's combination of keybinding and context is unique.
+    > To avoid conflicts with keyboard shortcuts, verify that the configured command's combination of key binding and context is unique.

 4. Click on the **Apply** button to save and apply the configuration.

-## Export the Keybinding Scheme
+## Export the Key Binding Scheme

-Katalon Studio supports exporting a keybinding scheme into a CSV file for better viewing.
+Katalon Studio supports exporting a key binding scheme into a CSV file for better viewing.

 To export a scheme, in the **Keys** dialog, click on the **Export CSV** button.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-keybinding/KS-Export CSV.png" alt="Select a command and edit" width=70%>

-The selected keybinding scheme is then exported into a CSV file.
+The selected key binding scheme is then exported into a CSV file.